 The interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-As at March 31, 2018, the Company has interest bearing cash balances and has committed to fulfill its lease obligation by completing the equipment purchase (Note 6).
-The Company believes the interest rate risk to be insignificant.
+As at June 30, 2018, the Company no longer has interest bearing cash balances and obligations (Note 6).